A10Jama/DevOps_with_cloud_AWS/README.md

 After you have pasted the correct information, we ctrl x, then we press y to confirm our selection.
-After this we press Enter to finalize everything and to close the nano window.
+After this we press Enter to finalise everything and to close the nano window.
 This will save the file withour pasted information within the .ssh folder.

 # How to set up an EC2 instance